logan2001le/EduLMS/README.md

 # Project Name

 Welcome to Project Name!
-This project is designed to [brief description of your project].
+This project is designed by Duy Long , Le.
+The project is about LMS intergrating with virtual meeting and real-time communication This was developed in web application and mobile for role user ( student)

 ## Installation